captionpoint/captionpoint-plays/THE-ROOMMATE.md

 I met her once.
 ---
 ## ROBYN:
-That's nice.
+That’s nice.
 ---
 ## SHARON:
-She's a lesbian.
+She’s a lesbian.
 ---
 ## ROBYN:
 Oh?
 ---
 ## SHARON:
-Not that there's anything wrong with that!!
+Not that there’s anything wrong with that!!
 ---
 ## ROBYN:
 How long have they been dating?